burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ANSI ISO IEC 14882 C++ 2003, 5.3.3:

 > The sizeof operator yields the number of bytes in the object representation of its operand.
 The operand is either an expression, which is not evaluated, or a parenthesized type-id...
-When applied to a class, the result is the number of bytes in an object of that class including any padding required for placing objects of that type in an array...
+When applied to a class, the result is the number of bytes in an object of that class, including any padding required for placing objects of that type in an array...